 - Time constraints.

 Another is the Pomeranian teddy bear cut and also the Boo Pomeranian haircut.

 A Pomeranian Lion Cut

-However, long fur will be left on his chest and neck, forming a “lion’s mane” and a small amount is also left on his tail.
+However, long fur will be left on his chest and neck, forming a “lion’s mane” and a small amount on his tail.

 Boo Pomeranian Haircut

-The Famous Pomeranian Boo has a huge following and many of his fans don’t realise that Boo’s coat is trimmed very short as he suffered from Alopecia.
+The famous Pomeranian Boo has a huge following, and many of his fans don’t realize that Boo’s coat was trimmed very short as he suffered from Alopecia.

 Pomeranian Haircuts Teddy Bear Style

-It does provide a cute appearance but, because the renowned “ball of fluff” no longer exists, it can be hard to recognise and correctly identify this dog as a Pomeranian because his hair is similar in length to a Labrador.
+It does provide a cute appearance, but because the renowned “ball of fluff” no longer exists, it can be hard to recognize and correctly identify this dog as a Pomeranian because his hair is similar in length to a Labrador.

 The Pomeranian Show Cut

 The hair on the tips of the ears is trimmed to the length of the ear to show the judge how small the Pom’s ears are.
-This trimming habit goes back to the start of Pomeranians in the show ring.
+This trimming habit returns to the start of Pomeranian dogs in the show ring.

 Shaving A Pomeranian

-Show Pomeranian Breeder
+Kennel Cut-Show Pomeranian Breeder

 Because he’ll be incredibly busy looking after all the puppies and dogs and everything they need, he’ll shave the adults to reduce the overall average grooming time on every puppy and dog in his care.

-If the breeder is showing, the Pomeranians he shows will require grooming on a daily basis, so shaving the other Poms frees up his time to concentrate on the show dogs.
+If the breeder is showing, the Pomeranians he shows will require grooming on a daily basis, so shaving or giving the dog’s fur a kennel cut on the other Poms frees up his time to concentrate on the show dogs.

 Shaved Pomeranian Prior to Whelping

-The buyers want to view the full fluffy coats the parents have, to give them a picture of how the puppies will appear as adults.
-They need to understand that the pup’s mother will look a little worse for wear.
+The buyers want to view the full fluffy coats, and the parents have to give them a picture of how the puppies will appear as adults.
+They must understand that the pup’s mother will look a little worse for wear.

-Most prospective Pomeranian parents should understand that new mothers don’t usually look like film stars, including Pom Mums who may have had a C-Section and are busy with 2 or 3 Pomeranian puppies to feed.
+Most prospective Pomeranian parents should understand that new mothers don’t usually look like film stars, including Pom Mums, who may have had a C-Section and are busy with 2 or 3 Pomeranian puppies to feed.

-For more Information refer to the Pomeranian Grooming Book.
+For more information, refer to the Pomeranian Grooming Book.

 Copyright Pomeranian.Org.
 All Rights Reserved.